 What computer skills do I need?

 The online learning environment has been designed to be user-friendly.
 As long as you feel comfortable navigating the Internet, using e-mail and creating documents in Microsoft Office, you should feel at ease participating in this program.
-It is especially helpful to be familiar with Excel, as well.
+Student should have some familiarity with Excel, as well.
 The Program also provides tutorials.

 On average, how many credits do most full-time working people take per semester?